Eng-Mostafa-Hussein/MotionPlanning/README.md

 To compile the program, you need to install OMPL and OMPLapp http://ompl.kavrakilab.org/download.html

-# MotionPlanning
+# More information for large experiment and plots
-For any furuture question  please send me e-mail Mostafa Hussein mah1075@cs.unh.edu
+For any further question  please send me e-mail Mostafa Hussein mah1075@cs.unh.edu